 It was after one of the most famous FSA alumni, Walker Evans, recommended Faurer to the art director at Vogue that Faurer managed to properly establish himself as a fashion photographer.
 He shot for magazines such as Vogue, Harper’s Bazaar, Life and Glamour for over 20 years.

-Faurer’s work was included in two exhibitions at the Museum of Modern Art, New York in 1948 and 1955.
+Faurer’s work was included in two exhibitions at MOMA in 1948 and 1955.
 His first solo show of his personal work was in 1959 at Helen Gee’s Limelight Gallery in New York.
 In 1984 he was injured in a car accident, and was unable to continue his photographic career.

 He died on 2nd March 2001, at the age of 84.